2006 UC Santa Barbara Gauchos men's soccer team: Background

 Following a debut College Cup run in 2004, the Gauchos had a relative slump in 2005, finishing with a 13–5–3 overall record, and a 7–1–2 Big West record, good enough for second in the conference.
 The Gauchos finished the season ranked 23rd in the nation.
-Despite not winning the Big West championship, UCSB earned an at-large berth into the 2005 NCAA Division I Men's Soccer Championship, there they advanced to the second round, before losing 3–2 to conference rival, Cal State Northridge.
+Despite not winning the Big West championship, UCSB earned an at-large berth into the 2005 NCAA Division I Men's Soccer Championship, where they advanced to the second round, before losing 3–2 to conference rival, Cal State Northridge.

 Review

-Prior to the start of preseason, UCSB defender and two-time All-American, Andy Iro was named to the Hermann Trophy watch list.
+Before the start of preseason, UCSB defender and two-time All-American, Andy Iro was named to the Hermann Trophy watch list.
 Iro was also the reigning Big West Defensive Player of the Year.
 Additionally, the squad entered the season ranked 21st in the nation, and was composed of the 22nd strongest recruiting class.
 The recruiting class featured future MLS all-stars including Eric Avila and Chris Pontius.
 In the Big West preseason coaches poll, UCSB was picked to win the conference title.

 Ahead of the 2006 regular season, the Gauchos played Westmont College for the 42nd Annual Bryant and Sons Cup, a pre-season friendly that pits the two Santa Barbara universities against each other in a soccer match.
 Played in front of 1,000 spectators at Harder Stadium, the Gauchos emerged victorious, with a 6–0 victory over the Warriors.
 Bongomin Otti netted a hat trick in the match while Bryan Byrne netted two goals.
 Nick Perera added a goal in the 90th minute to cap off the result.

-The regular season began with a cross country flight to Virginia, where the Gauchos participated in the UVA Soccer Classic in Charlottesville, Virginia.
-Their opening game was against the seventh ranked Akron Zips, where they won in a convincing 5–0 victory.
+The regular season began with a cross-country flight to Virginia, where the Gauchos participated in the UVA Soccer Classic in Charlottesville, Virginia.
+Their opening game was against the seventh-ranked Akron Zips, where they won in a convincing 5–0 victory.
 Otii and Avila both netted two goals for the Gauchos, along with a single goal from Tino Nuñez.